loklokyuen/nc-news/readme.md

 - Post and delete comments
 - Display articles by specific topics
 - RESTful endpoints with JSON responses

-## Usage

-The hosted version of this platform is available [here](https://nextcore-news.netlify.app).
-This frontend interacts with the [News and Discussion API](https://github.com/loklokyuen/news-website-project) to fetch articles, comments, and voting data.

 ## Tech Stack